grahamplata/hugo/content/posts/ckad-study-guide.md

 ### Exam Day

-Make sure you read the [instructions](https://docs.linuxfoundation.org/tc-docs/certification/tips-cka-and-ckad)
+Make sure you read the [instructions!](https://docs.linuxfoundation.org/tc-docs/certification/tips-cka-and-ckad)

 The test...

-- The exams are delivered online and consist of performance-based tasks solved in the command line running Linux.
+- The CKAD is 20 questions with tasks.
-- The exams consist of 20 tasks.
+- You have 2 hours to complete the exam.
-- Candidates have 2 hours to complete the exam.
+- Tasks are solved in the command line on Linux.
 - The exams are proctored via streaming audio, video, and screen sharing feeds.
 - Results will be emailed 36 hours from the time that the exam is completed.